 We live in a fast-paced world.
 One where two-day shipping is the norm and waiting five seconds for a website to load feels like forever.
 We’ve become accustomed to getting what we want quickly and moving on to the next item on our to-do list.

 So it’s no surprise that many people scoff at the idea of waiting weeks to get a term life insurance policy.
-And although buying term life insurance online has become fairly easy to do, the hard truth is it still takes time.
+And although buying term life insurance online has become relatively easy to do, the hard truth is it still takes time.

 But what if you don’t have a few weeks to wait?
 What if you need the policy right now?